qcode-software/qcode-tcl/doc/setting-up.md

 ```

+### Connection Marshal
 Next we want to create a connection marshal that will actually deal with the requests if they make it through validation and authentication.
-The following example is a very simple connection marshal that makes use of a connection handler provided by the library.
+The following example is a very simple connection marshal that makes use of the connection handler [`qc::handler_restful`] provided by the library.
 Note that we registered this connection marshal above.

 For more information see [Connection Handlers].